bit-web24/bit-web24/README.md

 - 👋 Hi, I’m @bit-web24
 - 👀 I’m interested in bulding new things
-- 🌱 I’m currently working on projects
+- 🌱 I’m currently exploring the fascinating world of blockchain technology
 - 💞️ I’m looking to collaborate on opensource projects
 - 📫 How to reach me bitweb24@gmail.com